aiff22/PyNET/README.md

 - Download [Zurich RAW to RGB mapping dataset](http://people.ee.ethz.ch/~ihnatova/pynet.html#dataset) and extract it into `raw_images/` folder.
   <sub>This folder should contain three subfolders: `train/`, `test/` and `full_resolution/`</sub>

   <sub>*Please note that Google Drive has a quota limiting the number of downloads per day.
-To avoid it, you can login to your Google account and press "Add to My Drive" button instead of a direct download.* </sub>
+To avoid it, you can login to your Google account and press "Add to My Drive" button instead of a direct download.
+Please check [this issue](https://github.com/aiff22/PyNET/issues/4) for more information.* </sub>

 <br/>